 This album is a Bandcamp exclusive and free download.
 Please visit Bandcamp through the player below to download this EP.

 I am excited to release this new hard dance track!
 This took a long time to get right (I think I started this about a year and a half ago).

 Although this turned out practically happy-hardcore adjacent, it started with a (maybe surprisingly?) much darker vibe – I think it turned out the right way, reflecting in the melody what the words were saying.
 This is seriously uplifting euphoric hard dance.

 You can enjoy “Bring Me Joy” anywhere you listen to music, in the new single accompanied with “The Exchange (Hard House Mix)“.
 You can download this from Bandcamp, cheaper than anywhere else.

 Because They are Hard featured a lot of old tracks that were updated with some more “pep”, but the most drastic transformation was for “The Exchange”.
 This is one of my favorite old tracks, and I really enjoyed giving it some new life with this remix.

 This track was the only true “new” content from the compilation, unlike most of the other recent compilations that have gone on to become EPs, this didn’t really have enough new stuff to pass that bar (even though this might be my favorite from the Mix Series).
-So, I want to make this available to you in the simplest way possible.

 Just a little over 6 years ago, I released life.remixed.
 Similar to what I was able to do for Existential Funk, I wanted to somehow update the release for it’s 5th anniversary.
 I’ve been working on this for almost 2 years now, and I missed the release date by a year and a half, but today I am ready to release this “special edition” of life.remixed: life.refactored.